Susie Labry

 Appropriate Situationalist.

 I always called myself a conservative-moderate.
-I am a Southern Democrat.
-I officially call my self an Independent Democrat.
+Democrat from 1972-2012.
+I was a Southern Democrat.
+I officially called my self an Independent Democrat.

 - ProLife